OPhD-hahao/OPhD-hahao.github.io/_pages/about.md

 ---

 <div style="font-size: 0.95em; line-height: 1.5;">
-I am a post-master researcher at ETRI, where I work on Vision-Language-Action (VLA) models for autonomous driving.
+I am a post-master researcher at Electronics and Telecommunications Research Institute (ETRI), where I work on Vision-Language-Action models for autonomous driving.
 My research focuses on leveraging them to achieve interpretable and robust end-to-end driving systems.
 You can see my Curriculum Vitae <a href="../assets/curriculum_vitae_HayeonOh.pdf">here</a>.<br><br>
 Email: gkdus9595@hanyang.ac.kr
 </div>